Ringette: Finland

+Naisten Ykkössarja (Women's Premier League) is the second-highest series level of Finnish Ringette, which operates under Ringette Finland (Ringette Finland), formerly known as the Finnish Ringette Association.

+Also notable is Timo Himberg who coached the Finland national ringette team for many years, and Antero Kivelä who coached in the SM ringette league for over a decade.

 Sweden

 Ringette was introduced to Sweden in the 1980s.
 The first ringette club was Ulriksdals, in Solna, Stockholm, with most Swedish ringette associations located in the surrounding Mälardalen region.
 There are programs of twin towns between the Sweden Ringette Association and Canadian associations for the development of the sport within the Swedish population.
-In Sweden more than 6,000 girls are registered to play ringette each year.
+In Sweden, more than 6,000 girls are registered to play ringette each year.

 Sweden's elite league (Ringetteförbundet) was established in 1994 and the Sweden Ringette Association was formed the same year.
 Several junior teams and numerous amateur teams are connected with these 7 semi-pro clubs.
 The league groups together seven semi-professional women's clubs: Kista Hockey, IFK Salem, IK Huge, Järna SK, Segeltorps IF, Sollentuna HC, and Ulriksdals SK.

 The Swedish Ringette Association is now an associate member of the Swedish Sports Confederation.
 The Sweden national ringette team competes regularly at the World Ringette Championships in the Senior Pool.
 Sweden has occasionally formed a junior national ringette team, but the senior team has made the most international appearances.

 United States

 The two national sporting organizations for ringette in the United States are USA Ringette and Team USA Ringette.
-The sport was introduced in the Midwestern US in various places during the mid-1970s and was most popular in Alpena and Flint, Michigan, Minnesota, Grand Forks, North Dakota, and Viroqua and Onalaska, Wisconsin.
+The sport was introduced in the Midwestern US in various places during the mid-1970s and ten U.S. States were home to ringette by the early 1970s.
+During the 70's ringette was most popular in Alpena, Flint, Michigan, Minnesota, Grand Forks, North Dakota, and Viroqua and Onalaska, Wisconsin.

 The United States national ringette team competes regularly at the WRC, beginning in 1990 with the first WRC.
 Notable in the success of Team USA's development is coach Phyllis Sadoway who was the team's head coach at the WRC from 2004 to 2013, and was inducted as a coach into the Ringette Canada Hall of Fame in 2012.